 The Mobility Element is part of a larger body of plans and programs that guide the development and management of our transportation system.

-- The Regional Transportation Plan (RTP), prepared and adopted by the San Diego Association of Governments (SANDAG) is the region's long-range mobility plan.
+The Regional Transportation Plan (RTP), prepared and adopted by the San Diego Association of Governments (SANDAG) is the region's long-range mobility plan.
 The RTP plans for and identifies projects for multiple modes of transportation in order to achieve a balanced regional system.
 It establishes the basis for state funding of local and regional transportation projects, and is a prerequisite for federal funding.
-SANDAG prioritizes and allocates the expenditure of regional, state and federal transportation funds to implement RTP projects. - The region's Congestion Management Program (CMP), also prepared by SANDAG, serves as a short-term element of the RTP.
-It focuses on actions that can be implemented in advance of the longer-range transportation solutions contained within the RTP.
-The CMP establishes programs for mitigating the traffic impacts of new development and monitoring the performance of system roads relative to Level of Service (LOS) standards.
-It links land use, transportation, and air quality concerns.
+SANDAG prioritizes and allocates the expenditure of regional, state and federal transportation funds to implement RTP projects.
+In order to meet federal congestion management requirements, the current RTP includes: performance monitoring and measurement of the regional transportation system, multimodal alternatives and non-single occupancy vehicle analysis, land use impact analysis, the provision of congestion management tools, and integration with the regional transportation improvement program (RTIP).
+The RTIP, also prepared by SANDAG identifies RTP highway, arterial, transit, and bikeway projects that are planned for implementation over the next five years.

-The Mobility Element, the RTP and the CMP all highlight the importance of integrating transportation and land use planning decisions, and using multi-modal strategies to reduce congestion and increase travel choices.
+The Mobility Element and the RTP both highlight the importance of integrating transportation and land use planning decisions, and using multi-modal strategies to reduce congestion increase travel choices and decrease vehicle miles traveled.
 However, the Mobility Element more specifically plans for the City of San Diego's transportation goals and needs.
 The City recognizes that regional planning necessitates close working relationships between City and SANDAG planners and that optimum transportation infrastructure planning must be coordinated through state agencies such as Caltrans.
 To this end, staff participation on SANDAG advisory committees is critical.
 The Mobility Element, Section K, and Public Facilities Element, Section B, contain policies on how to work effectively with SANDAG to help ensure that City of San Diego transportation priorities are implemented.